-The pull-offs gave a reading of 3.5 N/mm2 At no point in the tests did the polyaspartic de-bond from the existing resin system.
+The pull-offs gave a reading of 3.5 N/mm2 At no point in the tests did the fast setting coating de-bond from the existing resin system.
 The failure was within the dollie adhesive.

-To conclude the tests I tried to physically debond the polyaspartic with a small hammer and pallet knife but to no avail”.
+To conclude the tests I tried to physically debond the coating with a small hammer and pallet knife but to no avail”.

-Our proposed specification was to prepare the existing floor with STR multi grinders fitted with diamond discs to abrade the surface of the existing floor followed by the application of two coats of fast setting polyaspartic resin floor paint.
+Our proposed specification was to prepare the existing floor with STR multi grinders fitted with diamond discs to abrade the surface of the existing floor followed by the application of two coats of fast setting high build resin floor paint.

-Polyaspartic resin is fast drying low odour coating system that is ready to receive traffic two hours after application.
+The rapid setting resin is ready to receive traffic two hours after application.

 The works were undertaken over seventeen night-shifts commencing with the floor repairs followed by the new floor coating.

-During the new coating works each section of floor was abraded and TWO coats of polyaspartic applied all between 8:00 pm and 4:00 am to ensure availability for use at 7:00 am.
+During the new coating works each section of floor was abraded and TWO coats of fast cure resin floor paint was applied all between 8:00 pm and 4:00 am to ensure availability for use at 7:00 am.

 Industrial Floor Treatments (Stone) Ltd are a dedicated factory floor painting contractor.
 We specialise in the installation of epoxy resin factory floor paint and epoxy resin and polyurethane resin screeds on new build and refurbishment projects throughout England.